A guide to Zendesk automation to add product metadata from custom fields

 Expert Verified

 We’ve all been there.
 A new ticket pops up, but it’s missing all the important details.
 Your agent has to start from square one, asking basic questions like, "What's your order ID?" or "Which product SKU are you talking about?"
-This back-and-forth isn't just a headache for the customer; it’s a massive time-waster for your team.
+This back-and-forth can be a bottleneck for your team's efficiency.

 What if you could skip that whole dance?
 By automatically pulling product metadata, like order numbers, subscription levels, or the exact product page a customer was on, directly into your Zendesk tickets, you can give your agents the context they need right from the start.
 This one change can help you solve problems way faster and keep your customers happy.

 This guide will walk you through setting up Zendesk automation to add product metadata from custom fields.
-We'll start with the native Zendesk methods, which are useful but can get technical pretty quickly.
-Then, we’ll show you a much simpler, AI-powered way to get it done yourself in minutes.
+We'll start with the native Zendesk methods, which are incredibly powerful and built for scalability.
+Then, we’ll show you a complementary, AI-powered way to add an extra layer of automation to your toolkit.

 What are custom fields and product metadata?